 So, make sure your images look great across all platforms you exist on the web.
 That includes your social logo, social profile headers, website banners, in news articles both print and online and anywhere else!

-4: Social sharing stops
+4: Social Sharing Stops

-Instead of conveying the right message to your users, they’ll see you as a spam account providing unrecognisable, pixelated content that seems completely irrelevant to them – whether it is or isn’t.
+Instead of conveying the right message to your users, they’ll see you as a spam account providing unrecognisable, pixelated content that seems irrelevant to them – whether it is or isn’t.

 Social sites are similar to your online store.
 They’re a place users get information about you, browse your products and thanks to the newly added business features, now even buy your products.

-In order to lower your chances of facing the above problems, it’s important that you allocate the correct resources and time to create great graphics.
+To lower your chances of facing the above problems, it’s important that you allocate the correct resources and time to create great graphics.

 Get in touch